shyanyong/tp/docs/UserGuide.md

 * Since `<dosage>` is an optional input, it will be set as 1 if no input is given.

-* Existing consumption count will be increased by the input value.
+* The amount consumed will be increased by the specified `<dosage>`.

-* Existing stock will be decreased by the input value.
+* The stock field of the prescription will be decreased by the specified `<dosage>`.

 If you would like to see the updated consumption count and stock, use [listToday](#how-to-list-todays-medications-listtoday).

+* If the currently displayed list shows your completed prescriptions (i.e. prescriptions that you have consumed in the past), [take](#how-to-take-a-medication-take) will not update these prescriptions.
+Instead, it will update based on the most recently displayed list from either [list](#how-to-list-all-current-prescriptions-list) or [listToday](#how-to-list-todays-prescriptions-listtoday).

 </box>